5106 Whitman Way, Carlsbad, CA 92008

 Windows Machines – Apple isn’t really a budget option and there are issues with other operating systems (though we did include one Chromebook which impressed us with its value)

-- The holy trinity – processor, hard drive and memory are the holy trinity of laptop performance and they had to bring enough of all 3 to ensure that making music wasn’t a slog
+The Holy Trinity – processor, hard drive and memory are the holy trinity of laptop performance and they had to bring enough of all three to ensure that making music wasn’t a slog

 Additional Benefits – wherever possible “nice to have” features such as touchscreens, solid state drives (SSDs), independent graphics cards, etc. bring extra value to these budget offerings

 This is a superb laptop which contains a solid processor, a separate (not-integrated) graphics card, a solid 8MB of RAM, a webcam and an HDMI port.

 That’s more than enough to run any of our favorite digital audio workstations and a fair few plugins to spare and it’s also touchscreen!